Find Affordable College Courses

 Waco, TX

-Baylor University landed the #8 spot in the 2023 rankings for the best physical sciences programs.
-Baylor is a very large private not-for-profit school located in the midsize city of Waco.
+Baylor University came in at #8 in this year’s edition of the Best Physical Sciences Schools in the Southwest Region ranking.
+Baylor is a fairly large private not-for-profit school located in the midsize city of Waco.

 After completing their degree, physical sciences graduates from Baylor carry an average student debtload of $27,000.